 At Park High School we have a proud tradition of running the DofE Award for our students.
-We are launching a new exciting initiative from September 2021 where all Year 9 students will have the opportunity to take part in the Duke of Edinburgh's Award through the PSHE curriculum.
+We are launching a new exciting initiative from September 2021 where all Year 9 students will have the opportunity to take part in the Duke of Edinburgh's Award through the PSHE curriculum and Curriculum Enrichment lessons.